Customize calendar feeds

-When you publish your calendar, Trumba Connect generates RSS, Atom (XML), and Icalendar (ICS) feeds that visitors can access from your calendar.
+When you publish your calendar, Trumba Connect generates RSS, Atom (XML), iCalendar (ICS), Comma Separated Value (CSV), and JSON feeds that visitors can access from your calendar.
 Visitors can subscribe to your RSS or Atom feed to get notified of your calendar updates as soon as you make them.
-They can download the ICS feed to a file that they can import into their own calendar programs.
+They can download the ICS or CSV feeds to a file that they can then import into their own calendar or CSV-compatible programs.

-By default, a calendar's feeds show five weeks of event information starting from the current week.
-This topic describes how to edit the date range and number of events that are sent through a feed, or to add xCal data to RSS feeds.
-You can make these changes in:
+By default, a calendar's feed shows six months of event information starting from the current day.
+This topic describes how to edit the date range and number of events that are sent through a feed and how to add xCal data to RSS feeds.
+You can make these changes in feeds that:

 For example, suppose you publish the annual calendar for the National Football League two months before the season actually begins.
 Avid fans will immediately begin subscribing to the feed.
 If the feed you provide covers events that take place starting in the current week and ending five weeks later, the feed will be empty and fans will be frustrated and confused.
 By changing the default start and end dates, you can provide fans with the season schedule information they need.